pic pic

 Definition of Tuples

-Tuples are defined by enclosing their elements within parentheses (), in contrast to the square brackets [] used in vectors.
+Tuples are defined by enclosing their elements within parentheses (), unlike the square brackets [] used in vectors.
 When a tuple contains more than one element, the parentheses are optional and often omitted.

-Single-element tuples, instead, have stricter syntax rules: you must use parentheses () and a trailing comma , after the element.
+Single-element tuples have stricter syntax rules, requiring parentheses () and a trailing comma , after the element.
 For example, a tuple with the single element 10 is represented as (10,).
 This notation distinguishes it from the expression (10), which would simply be interpreted as the number 10.

 As with vectors, the syntax for accessing the i-th element of a tuple x is x[i].